Johnny Isakson, 76, Georgia politician respected by both sides, dies

 “It was the happiest day of my life,” Isakson recounted.
 Delta employees later thanked him with a bottle of gin and roll of quarters.

+One national newspaper dubbed Isakson “the senator from Delta” for his work on the pension bill.
+He also received attention for contacting federal agencies on behalf of Parker “Pete” Petit, a longtime donor who headed the Marietta biopharma company MiMedx and was later convicted of securities fraud.
+An Isakson spokeswoman said at the time that the senator treated Petit’s matter the same as he did all constituent requests and insisted he did nothing inappropriate.

 Isakson’s backslapping style was well-suited to the clubby Senate.
-Isakson formed alliances as he looked for openings to advance parochial issues such as securing money for the Savannah port deepening or national priorities dear to his heart, including compensating U.S. hostages held in Iran at the end of the Carter administration.
+Isakson formed alliances as he looked for openings to advance state interests such as securing money for the Savannah port deepening or other issues dear to his heart, including compensating U.S. hostages held in Iran at the end of the Carter administration.

 His transactional approach won him unexpected allies.
 When President Barack Obama wanted to reset his icy relationship with Senate Republicans, he called on Isakson to get them together for a dinner.